bettygordon932/notes/README.md

 # 2023-12-04
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 It reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential bugs.
 Instead, focus on writing clear and simple code first, then optimize only when necessary and after profiling.

+# 2023-12-05
+- "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code before it's necessary can lead to overly complex and difficult-to-maintain code.
+It's often better to write clear, simple code first and optimize only when needed.